 - Providing oversight of the adequacy of staff and provider education and training.

 - Analyzing critical incidents and sentinel events.

-Q. Why does the KCMHSAS complete reviews of our clinical records, claims and organization every year?
+Q. Why does the ISK complete reviews of our clinical records, claims and organization every year?

-A. The State and Federal Government state that KCMHSAS will be accountable and oversee subcontractors and will monitor the subcontractor’s performance on an ongoing basis (42 CFR & PIHP Contract).
+A. The State and Federal Government state that ISK will be accountable and oversee subcontractors and will monitor the subcontractor’s performance on an ongoing basis (42 CFR & PIHP Contract).

 Q. Why do I have to complete Incident Reports?

 A. MDHHS requires ISK to follow-up on all sentinel events and critical incidents that put people at risk of harm and to report specific events directly to MDHHS.
 The CMHSP also uses this information to make system improvements.

 Q. What do I need to do if I someone I am providing services to dies?